 By Karen Buckingham, Repromed Fertility Doctor

 Should I freeze my eggs or not?
-Today, women are becoming increasingly aware that this could be a reassuring option for them but egg freezing is a decision that requires careful consideration and realistic expectations.
-We thought it would be useful to give a detailed overview of the pros and cons and some insight into the likelihood of achieving a future successful pregnancy.
+Today, we are becoming increasingly aware that this could be a reassuring option but egg freezing is a decision that requires careful consideration and realistic expectations.
+Here you’ll find a detailed overview of the pros and cons and some insight into the likelihood of achieving a future successful pregnancy.

 How is egg freezing carried out?

 Egg freezing involves several steps which are similar to a standard IVF cycle.
 Hormone medications are self-injected for 10-12 days to encourage multiple eggs to mature.
 During this time, blood tests and ultrasound scans are done to track the growth of the egg-containing follicles.

 When the follicles are considered to be of a satisfactory size, a ‘trigger’ injection is given to induce the egg maturation process and the eggs are collected from the ovaries, 34-36 hours later.
 The egg collection process takes around 20-30 mins and is carried out under light sedation and local anaesthesia, requiring a day off work.

 The mature eggs are then frozen using a process called vitrification.
 This whole process from start to finish is around 14 days, but varies as everyone is unique in their response to treatment.

 Eggs are technically able to be stored indefinitely without any deterioration, but legally in New Zealand the limit is 10 years.
 Should you wish to store them beyond this time, an application to the national ethics committee is required.

 What happens when I’m ready to try for a family?